Lose Weight and Keep It Off---Walk and Eat Well

 And I feel so much better...emotionally and physically.

-I walk in the morning mainly now so that means I leave home at first light usually about 6:15 s it is hot now and I just cannot walk in the heat.
-If I do ever walk in the evening now it is at 7:00 when it has begun to cool down.
+I walk in the morning mainly now so that means I leave home at first light usually about 6:15 am It is hot now and I just cannot walk in the heat.
+If I do ever walk in the evening now it is at 7:00p.m. when it has begun to cool down.

 This is a thrilling experience.
 I have made new friends ..not who walk with me...but who see me walk and come up to me when I am in a store and strike up a conversation.